 The rotation decelerates in the first half of the pulse, reaching zero frequency at time zero, and then accelerates in the opposite direction.
 We extract the absolute value of the instantaneous frequencies of rotation by calculating the Hilbert transform of the cross-correlation signal, and differentiating the phase of the complex-valued result with respect to time.
 Negative sign is applied to the frequencies on the left of the inflection point, if the latter is detected.
 After smoothing the extracted frequency-vs-time dependence, we use it as an initial guess for fitting the signal with a frequency-chirped squared sinusoid oscillating under a Gaussian envelope.
 Time $t=0$ is assigned to the peak of that envelope.
-The corresponding rotational frequency of the centrifuge (equal to half the oscillation frequency of the SFG signal) is plotted in Fig.~\ref{fig:xcorr_sample}(\textbf{b}), showing the desired (almost) constant acceleration across the centrifuge profile.
+The corresponding rotational frequency of the centrifuge (equal to half the oscillation frequency of the SFG signal) is plotted in Fig.~\ref{fig:xcorr_sample}(\textbf{b}), showing near-constant acceleration across the centrifuge profile.

-A slight increase in the rotational acceleration with time, apparent in Fig.~\ref{fig:xcorr_sample}(\textbf{b}), can be attributed to third-order dispersion (TOD), present in the initial chirped pulses from the laser system ($\gamma _0$; the effect of this TOD on the centrifuge acceleration has been analyzed in detail in Ref.~\citenum{Wang2025}), as well as added by the compressor arm of the centrifuge shaper ($\Delta \gamma $).
+A slight increase in the rotational acceleration with time is apparent in Fig.~\ref{fig:xcorr_sample}(\textbf{b}) and can be attributed to positive third-order dispersion (TOD) in the initial chirped pulses from the laser system ($\gamma _0$; the effect of this TOD on the centrifuge acceleration has been analyzed in detail in Ref.~\citenum{Wang2025}) and that added by the grating pair, $\Delta \gamma $.
 Owing to such TOD, the optical phase is varying in time as

 where $\beta = \beta _0,\, \gamma = \gamma _0$ for the delay arm of the centrifuge, and $\beta = \beta _0+\db,\, \gamma = \gamma _0+\dg$ for the compressor arm.
 This temporal phase results in the following instantaneous centrifuge angular frequency [cf. Eq.~(\ref{Eq:usCFG_Omega})]: